You can choose the best contractor for any project, any time.

 It depends.
 There are some areas that do not have building departments and do not enforce any building codes.
 In areas with building departments, a permit to replace your roof may be required.
 Check with your local building department or planning and zoning department.

-Owning a home costs money: mortgage, insurance, utilities, taxes and maintenance- it adds up.
-Throw in the cost of an insurance claim or two, and your costs just jumped.
-This is the cost of ownership, and it never stops.
-Savings on your wind insurance premiums can pay for the costs of FORTIFIED™ upgrades over the life of your roof.
-It’s a worthwhile investment with many benefits; peace of mind, lower risk and lower insurance rates, to name a few.
+Owning a home costs money: mortgage, insurance, utilities, taxes, and maintenance- it adds up.
+Throw in the expense of an insurance claim or two, and your costs just jumped.
+These are the costs of ownership, and they never stop.
+Savings on your wind insurance premiums can pay for the expenses of FORTIFIED upgrades over the life of your roof.
+It’s a worthwhile investment with many benefits; peace of mind, lower risk, and lower insurance rates, to name a few.

 Dive into the details of FORTIFIED with these resources and tips.
 You can also let a FORTIFIED Evaluator guide you into the details.
-Your choice.
+It's your choice.